 Sign in with username admin and the temporary password that appears in your log.
 Each restart generates a new temporary password until you store permanent credentials.

-Immediately set your own username and password from the Web UI:
+Immediately set your own username and password from the Web UI by opening the gear icon (Options) and navigating to Web UI > Authentication.

 After saving the change, restart the daemon so the hashed credentials reload cleanly.
 Use the same command style you chose earlier: